Banner Health

 • Do not take any calcium supplements 24 hours before your scan.

-What to Expect from a DEXA Bone Density Scan
+What to expect from a DEXA bone density scan

-You’ll lie on a table and be asked to remain very still while the x-rays are being taken.
-The scan is usually completed within 10-30 minutes, depending on which parts of the body are being examined.
+A DEXA bone density scan is a quick and painless procedure.
+You’ll lie on a table and remain still while the X-rays are being taken.
+The scan is usually completed within 10-30 minutes, depending on the body parts being examined.
+The amount of radiation is minimal, making this a safe and effective way to assess your bone health.

 Find an Imaging Location Near You